Is there a Councilmember assigned to my neighborhood or district?

-Columbus’ seven council members serve the city at large.
-Columbus is not divided into districts.
-Each Council member chairs one or more standing committees.
+Columbus’ seven council members serve the city at large until January 2024, at which new district representation takes effect.
+Each Council member chairs one or more standing committees .
 Each standing committee works with one or more city departments.
 Questions can be directed to the Council member who chairs the committee dealing with your specific concern or area of interest.

 How much are Council members paid?